 Our products are designed and optimized for a cycle of disassembly and reuse.
 Lexmark develops innovative processes to divert reclaimed materials from waste streams and cycle them back into new products.
 Our processes provide the opportunity to reduce waste through the reuse of toner, cartridge components and materials.
-In 2020, 72 percent of the cartridges and supplies returned to Lexmark were reused.
-We have established a goal to increase this to 80 percent by 2025.
+In 2021, 74% of the cartridges and supplies returned to Lexmark were reused.
+We have established a goal to increase this to 80% by 2025.